MurrayEfford/secrpoly/README.md

 # secrpoly
 Area Search Spatially Explicit Capture-Recapture

 This is an experimental R package.
+Initially it comprises a subset of code from 'secr' related to polygon, polygonX, transect, and transectX detector types.

 It may be installed using
 ```